🦄 A little bit of positivity for everyone :D

 Standard statues and poseable toys

 One of the companies under GSC’s umbrella.
 Best known for their figmas, but they also make a few statues.
-Ero figures are released under the Native brand (almost always webshop exclusive, so you’ll need exclusive stores or proxies to get them).
+Ero figures are released under the Native brand are normally made to order and exclusively sold on their online shop, so you may need to use a forwarder/proxy/re-seller if they do not ship to you.
 Very good quality.
+Native has several sub brands or companies as well, with different specialities, and perhaps different quality.

 Usually nice.
 The Excellent Model line is the highest quality.
 The G.E.M. line contains mostly male figures.
 Beware the days when they put Portrait of One Piece figures online.
 Sites will usually crash due to all the traffic.
 The Alpha x Omega brand is a collaboration between MegaHouse and Alter.